 Cirium aggregates schedules, airline, airport, and positional data from over 600 sources to produce its industry leading Flight Status information services.
 From these numerous sources, we handle over 50 million pieces of flight data each day.
 Using our internal processes we validate, normalize and apply changes to our Flight Status database resulting in millions of flight status and positional updates.

 Published Schedule Data

 Published Airline Schedules is the first ingredient in building flight status.
 We ingest a daily schedule file produced by the Cirium team and normalize the data.
 Data elements include routing, scheduled block times, codeshares, equipment type, flight type (cargo / passenger), and traffic restrictions.
 Using this data we create upcoming flights in our database to which we update with operational data.

 Through direct connections, feeds and reservation systems, Cirium receives the operational data reported by airlines on their flights.
 Data elements obtained include estimated and actual block times, status, and gate assignments.
 We process information from numerous protocols and formats including HTTP, FTP, Web Services, and MQ Series.

-We rely on two information streams to obtain positional / tracking data.
-We process the FAA Aircraft Situation Display to Industry (ASDI) and through data partnerships we integrate Automatic Dependent Surveillance-Broadcast (ADS-B).
+We rely on information streams to obtain positional / tracking data through data partnerships.
 Collectively, the data from these providers allow us to track the flight plan, latitude, longitude, altitude, and speed of many of the world’s flights.